codificat/kubevirt-tutorial/labs/lab6/lab6.md

 Here we can see its owner, the *DataVolume vm2-dv* and the physical volume attached to this claim, the *local-pv-6035a584* *PV*.

+## Recap

+* We've deployed the KubeVirt web UI
+* We've connected to the UI, exposed on the node's IP at port 30000
+  * Checked the VMs in the cluster
+  * Checked available actions and attributes

 This concludes this lab!
 Take your time exploring the UI and when your ready head to the next one!